Beyond towns, cities and nations,

 Above all and beyond,

-A controllable mind,
+A controllable mind sound,

-Can lead to a higher ground.
+Can lead us to higher ground.

-Not easy, but a worthy goal.
+Not easy, but a worthy goal,

 Staying for a bit, but not too long.

-Keeping one in charge and strong.
+Keeping us in charge and strong.

 Like this: